What does a registration on the Supplemental Register mean?

 What are the benefits of a Supplemental Register registration?

-At the outset, a registration on the SR will still give you a federal registration and the right to use the circle R symbol.
-Practically speaking, consumers who see your mark with the circle R symbol will not be able to tell whether your mark is registered on the Supplemental or Principal Register.
+At the outset, a registered trademark on the SR will still give you a federal registration and the right to use the circle R symbol.
+Practically speaking, consumers who see your mark with the circle R symbol will not know the difference.
+They would have to dig into the details of your registration to tell whether your mark is registered on the Supplemental or Principal Register.

 Perhaps, the biggest benefit of a Supplemental registration is blocking subsequent applicants from registering similar trademarks.
 Without any additional cost or effort, the USPTO effectively becomes your trademark police by rejecting subsequently filed trademark applications for similar marks covering related goods or services.
 You basically gain an ally in the form of USPTO trademark examiners who will block others from registering confusable marks.
 Instead of paying for trademark monitor services, the burden is shifted to applicants of rejected applciations who will have to argue that their mark is not confusable with yours.